Who can I get a 209A restraining order against?

 - order any other reasonable thing that you need to feel safe.
 If you need to get your pets out of the home, ask the judge to order the other person to let you get your animals.
 If you need something else, ask the judge to order it.

-Will a 209A protective order help me stay safe?
+Will a 209A restraining order help me stay safe?

-If you get a 209A protective order, it might help you stay safe.
+If you get a 209A restraining order, it might help you stay safe.
 But it might not.
 Sometimes, trying to get a 209A protective order can make things worse.

 You have an order that says the person must stay at least 100 yards away from your house.
 If that person walks up to your front door and rings the doorbell, you can call the police and ask them to arrest them.